KidPudel/Iggy-s-Vault/neuroscience/breathe.md

-Correct breathing can improve your mental health, physical health as well as concentration and cognitive abilities
+Correct breathing can **improve your mental health**, physical health as well as concentration and cognitive abilities

 Like by having this feature of controlling breathing, we can change our state of mind (eg help study or sleep)